 Angular 9 is launched and has come up as a treat for the developers.
 The latest upgrade includes some exciting features of Angular in terms of ivy that was released on 7th February 2020.

 The Angular 9 all-new features are more than enough to keep the audience hooked and work efficiently in the Angular ecosystem.
-The shaking features are able to save size in terms of large bundles and there are small improvements for developers.
+The shaking features can save size in terms of large bundles and there are small improvements for developers.

-Developers are all set to update the CLI version to the latest Angular 9 that is a lot easier.
-The ng update command has made it easy for developers to update to dependencies and specific versions.
+Developers are all set to update the CLI version to the latest Angular 9 which is a lot easier.
+The ng update command has made it easy for developers to update dependencies and specific versions.

 Read more: Introduction to Angular